Nicolasbcrrl/h1_First_Steps/README.md

 This new Kill Chain is composed of the following steps:

 * Reconnaissance: search, identification and selection of targets.

-* Weaponization - This is the act of coupling a deliverable with software to allow the adversary remote access to the environment.
+* Weaponization: This is the act of coupling a deliverable with software to allow the adversary remote access to the environment.
 This is usually done using client applications such as PDF files that are used as the armed deliverable.

-* Delivery - Transmission of the weapon to the targeted environment.
+* Delivery: Transmission of the weapon to the targeted environment.
 This is done via email attachments, USB sticks or websites.

-* Exploitation - Once the weapon is transmitted to the victim.
+* Exploitation:  Once the weapon is transmitted to the victim.
 It can target an application, an operating system vulnerability by automatically executing code or exploit users directly.

-* Installation - the adversary can also remain in the environment and cause no apparent damage, but simply take information.
+* Installation:  the adversary can also remain in the environment and cause no apparent damage, but simply take information.
 This is achieved by installing a remote access Trojan  or backdoor on the victim's system.